KMKfw/kmk_firmware/docs/boot.md

 import usb_cdc
 import usb_hid

+# This is from the base kmk boot.py
 supervisor.set_next_stack_limit(4096 + 4096)

 # If this key is held during boot, don't run the code which hides the storage and disables serial
+# To use another key just count its row and column and use those pins
+# You can also use any other pins not already used in the matrix and make a button just for accesing your storage
 col = digitalio.DigitalInOut(board.GP2)
 row = digitalio.DigitalInOut(board.GP13)

+# TODO: If your diode orientation is ROW2COL, then make row the output and col the input
 col.switch_to_output(value=True)
 row.switch_to_input(pull=digitalio.Pull.DOWN)